San Diego Comic-Con

-San Diego Comic-Con is a comic book convention and multi-genre entertainment event held annually in San Diego, California, at the San Diego Convention Center.
+San Diego Comic-Con is a comic book convention and multi-genre entertainment event held annually in San Diego, California, United States, at the San Diego Convention Center.
 Founded in 1970, originally showcasing primarily comic books and science fiction/fantasy media, Comic-Con has grown to include a large range of pop culture and entertainment elements across virtually all genres.

 According to Forbes, Comic-Con is the "largest convention of its kind in the world".
 Since 2010, Comic-Con has filled the San Diego Convention Center to capacity with over 130,000 attendees.
 Comic-Con is home to the Eisner Awards, which recognizes creative achievement in American comic books, often referred to as the comic industry's equivalent to the Academy Awards.

 San Diego Comic Convention, doing business as Comic-Con International, is the corporate name of the public-benefit nonprofit corporation behind Comic-Con.

 History and organization

-The convention was founded in 1970 by Shel Dorf, Richard Alf, Ken Krueger, Mike Towry, Ron Graf, Barry Alfonso, Bob Sourk, Scott Shaw!, John Pound, Roger Freedman, David Clark, and Greg Bear.
+The convention was founded in 1970 by Shel Dorf, Richard Alf, Ken Krueger, Mike Towry, Ron Graf, Barry Alfonso, Bob Sourk, Scott Shaw, John Pound, Roger Freedman, David Clark, and Greg Bear.
 Initial comic book and sci-fi club meetings would be held at Krueger's Alert Books in Ocean Beach, where much of the foundation of the early Cons coalesced.
-In the mid-1960s, Dorf, a Detroit-born comics fan, had mounted the Detroit Triple-Fan Fair, one of the first commercial comics-fan conventions.
+In the mid-1960s, Dorf, a Detroit-born comics fan, organized the Detroit Triple Fan Fair, one of the first commercial comics-fan conventions in the United States.
 When he moved to San Diego in 1970, he organized a one-day convention known as San Diego's Golden State Comic-Minicon on March 21, 1970, "as a kind of 'dry run' for the larger convention he hoped to stage".
-Dorf went on to be associated with the convention as president or manager, variously, for years until becoming estranged from the organization.
+Dorf remained associated with the convention, variously as president or manager, for years until becoming estranged from the organization.
 Alf co-chaired the first convention with Krueger and became chairman in 1971.